imagej/imagej.github.io/_pages/How_to_write_custom_actions_for_TrackMate.md

 ### Action factory methods.

-As of [TrackMate](TrackMate ) version 2.2.0 (March 2014), actions are the only TrackMate modules that use the `getIcon()` method.
+As of [TrackMate](TrackMate) version 2.2.0 (March 2014), actions are the only TrackMate modules that use the `getIcon()` method.
 The icon is then displayed in the action list, next to the action name.
 That's it for the `TrackMateModule` part.

 The method specific to actions is more interesting:

     @Override
     public TrackMateAction create( final TrackMateGUIController controller )

 This means that when we create our specific action, we have access to the some of GUI context through the controller.
-We therefore have to check its {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/gui/TrackMateGUIController.java ' label='API ' %} to know what we can get.
+We therefore have to check its {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/TrackMateGUIController.java' label='API' %} to know what we can get.
 It gives us access to:

 -   The GUI window itself (`public TrackMateWizard getGUI()`), that we can use as parent for dialogs, wild live GUI editing...
 -   The trackmate plugin (`public TrackMate getPlugin()`), hereby the model and settings objects.